chef/automate/components/docs-chef-io/content/automate/datafeed.md

 ### ServiceNow

-To add a Data Feed instance in Chef Automate using ServiceNow integration:
+To add a ServiceNow data feed:

 1. Select **New Integration**.